MultiCraft/repixture/mods/rp_mobs/API.md

 of the mob entity definition, and `rp_mobs.handle_tasks` in `on_step`.
 See the function reference for details.

-The Tasks and Physics subsystems are mandatory and must be enabled for all mobs.
+The Tasks subsystem is mandatory and must be enabled for all mobs.

 ### Subsystem overview